The Grose Head South Lookout is a remote vantage point in the Blue Mountains offering beautiful views of the Lower Grose Wilderness.

 The Blue Gum Swamp Walk and Shaws Ridge Trail loop is a popular trail, with many locals regularly tackling it for exercise.

-While most of the loop follows a fire trail, the Blue Gum Swamp section winds through a stunning forest setting.
+While most of the loop follows a fire trail, the Blue Gum Swamp section winds through a beautiful forest setting.

-About halfway through the circuit, where the Blue Gum Swamp Walk transitions into the Shaws Ridge Trail (or vice versa), you’ll spot a signpost for Grose Head South and Bees Nest Hill.
+About halfway through the circuit, where the Shaws Ridge Trail transitions into the Blue Gum Swamp Walk (or vice versa), you’ll spot a signpost for Grose Head South and Bees Nest Hill.

 This marks the starting point of the side trail to Grose Head South Lookout, known as the Bees Nest Hill Track.